bobdavies2000/OpenCVB/README.md

 -   Which cells are replaced when a grid rect shows motion?
     -   There are 3 choices – cell, cell + link 4 cells, cell + link 8 cells.
     -   The choice “cell + link 4 cells” works but more testing needed.
--   Successful motion detection is validated with Motion_Validate (shown below.)
+-   Motion detection is validated with Motion_Validate (shown below.)
 -   Motion detection improves several other algorithms.
     -   Unchanged lines are detected in Line_Basics when using motion detection.
     -   Unchanged edges and lines are detected exactly in EdgeLine_Basics.